Gen Digital: AVG

 AVG product line includes AVG AntiVirus, AVG Internet Security, AVG Secure VPN, AVG PC TuneUp, and AVG Driver Updater.
 Previously a publicly company in February 2012, it was acquired by Avast in July 2016 for $1.3 billion.

 Avira

 Avira product line includes Avira Free Security, Avira Internet Security, Avira Prime and Avira Phantom VPN.

 Other

-Other products which offered by Gen Digital includes CCleaner, Recuva, Speccy, Defraggler, HMA, and SONAR.
+Other products offered by Gen Digital include CCleaner, Recuva, Speccy, Defraggler, HMA, and SONAR.

 Mergers and acquisitions

 ACT!

 In 1993, Symantec acquired ACT! from Contact Software International.
 Symantec sold ACT! to SalesLogix in 1999.
 At the time it was the world's most popular CRM application for Windows and Macintosh.

 Veritas

-On December 16, 2004, Veritas Software and Symantec announced their plans for a merger.
+On December 16, 2004, Veritas and Symantec announced their plans for a merger.
 With Veritas valued at $13.5 billion, it was the largest software industry merger to date.
 Symantec's shareholders voted to approve the merger on June 24, 2005; the deal closed successfully on July 2, 2005.
 July 5, 2005, was the first day of business for the U.S. offices of the new, combined software company.
 As a result of this merger, Symantec includes storage- and availability-related products in its portfolio, namely Veritas File System (VxFS), Veritas Volume Manager (VxVM), Veritas Volume Replicator (VVR), Veritas Cluster Server (VCS), NetBackup (NBU), Backup Exec (BE) and Enterprise Vault (EV).

-On January 29, 2016, Symantec sold Veritas Technologies to The Carlyle Group.
+On January 29, 2016, Symantec sold Veritas to The Carlyle Group.